 JR East-South Hokkaido Pass

-This is a brand-new discount pass to celebrate the launch of the Hokkaido Shinkansen between Aomori and Hakodate (that happened in March 2016).
+This cool discount pass was created to celebrate the launch of the Hokkaido Shinkansen between Aomori and Hakodate (that happened in March 2016).
 Unlike the JR West Passes, which have to be used for consecutive travel, the JR East-South Hokkaido Pass gives you six days of train access within a 14-day period.
-The cost is USD$253 (roughly 26,000 yen) for one adult (and about half that for children), and you get unlimited rides on JR trains in the eastern part of Honshu (the mainland) and the southern part of Hokkaido (in case that wasn’t clear from the name).
+The cost is ¥26,000 for one adult (and about half that for children), and you get unlimited rides on JR trains in the eastern part of Honshu (the mainland) and the southern part of Hokkaido (in case that wasn’t clear from the name).
 This includes shinkansen (bullet trains) between Tokyo and Sapporo.

 You can use this pass to get from Tokyo (right from Haneda Airport, in fact) to Sendai, Fukushima, Matsushima (home to interesting little islands and one of Japan’s three most famous views, the reflection of pine trees in the sea), Nikko (a fantastic “power spot” all-year round, but particularly beautiful during autumn when the leaves change color), snowboarding hot spot Gala Yuzawa, Karuizawa and of course—Hokkaido.
 The vibey port city of Hakodate is just south of highlights like the lake district of Onuma, and the bustling metropolis of Sapporo.
 The Snow Festival awaits!